OmkarMore01/yt-clone/readme.md

 1. Browse through the available videos on the homepage.
 2. Click on a video thumbnail to watch it.
 3. To upload a video, navigate to the "Upload" section and follow the instructions.

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.